 It's worth trying a few of these sleep tricks to see what works best for you, as depending on what is causing your restless night the best way to get to sleep will vary from person to person.
 Most of these tactics don't require any special remedies or products, so they're easy for anyone to do.

-1. Listen to bacon frying
+1. Listen to bacon frying to sleep better

 We're not suggesting you start cooking last thing at night – obviously – but listening to a recording of a couple of rashers sizzling in the pan may well lull you off to sleep.
-A YouTube video of bacon frying recently went viral for just that reason.
+A YouTube video of bacon frying went viral for just that reason.
 The theory?
 This kind of comforting, repetitive sound triggers Autonomous Sensory Meridian Response (ASMR) – a combination of positive feelings, relaxation and tingling sensations, all of which encourage peaceful slumber.

-2. Employ some reverse psychology
+2. Employ some reverse psychology to beat insomnia

 Can't get to sleep?
 Try to stay awake instead.
 A study at the University of Glasgow found that sleep-onset insomniacs fell asleep much easier when they were instructed to try to do the opposite.

 This method is known as Paradoxical Intention (PI).
 By lying in bed with your eyes wide open, any anxiety associated with your inability to drop off will start to diminish.
 And as you become more relaxed, you're more likely to fall asleep.
 Job done!